 Annually both these trekking trails see thousands of foreign and local trekkers.

 Since, both of them being most popular, it is obviously difficult to pinpoint which is the best.

-Both Annapurna Circuit trek and Everest Base Camp trek are different, but both are very enjoyable.
+Comparing Annapurna Circuit trek vs Everest Base Camp trek, they are different, but both are very enjoyable.